superseriousbusiness/gotosocial/docs/admin/settings.md

 You can use this section to search for an account and perform moderation actions on it.

-### Federation
+### Domain Permissions

 ![List of suspended instances, with a field to filter/add new blocks.
 Below is a link to the bulk import/export interface](../public/admin-settings-federation.png)

-In the federation section you can create, delete, and review explicit domain blocks and domain allows.
+In the domain permissions section you can create, delete, and review domain blocks, domain allows, drafts, excludes, and subscriptions.

 For more detail on federation settings, and specifically how domain allows and domain blocks work in combination, please see [the federation modes section](./federation_modes.md), and [the domain blocks section](./domain_blocks.md).